mycsphd/mycsphd.github.io/_pages/phd-admissions.md

 My program runs Ph.D. admissions as I described above, so the onus of identifying good matches for my lab falls mostly to me.

-I start by identifynig all the students who either 1) mention keywords relevant to my research area in their application,
+I start by identifying all the students who either 1) mention keywords relevant to my research area in their application,
-2) mention me by name, or 3) are outstandings applicants in adjacent areas.
+2) mention me by name, or 3) are outstanding applicants in adjacent areas.

 This year that required me to look at about 150-200 applicants.
 I'd do this in batches of 10-15, moving very quickly.
 My first pass looks like this:

 1. Check most recent school and prior degree to calibrate GRE and GPAs.
 (5 seconds)
-2. Check GPA and GRE for anomolously bad values.
+2. Check GPA and GRE for anomalously bad values.
 I don't look at transcripts -- it takes too long.
 (5 seconds)
 3. Skim resume for publications, interesting (i.e., non-internship) work experience, and anything unusual.
 (5-20 seconds)
-4. Skim letters of reccomendation looking for evidence of success on projects and research experience and anything unusual (1 minute each)
+4. Skim letters of recommendation looking for evidence of success on projects and research experience and anything unusual (1 minute each)
 5. Skim statement of purpose looking for evidence research/project experience and anything unusual (1 minute)

 Based on the first pass, I'll narrow the big pile down to maybe 30-40